Live Forever? NAD+ Booster NMN May Repair DNA, Fight Aging

-The team from the University of South Wales have identified a NAD+ signaling molecule, which is present in every cell of the human body.
-It plays a crucial role the protein interactions that forge DNA repair.
+The team from the University of South Wales have identified an NAD+ signaling molecule, which is present in every cell of the human body.
+It plays a crucial role in the protein interactions that forge DNA repair.

-By treating mice with a NAD+ booster called NMN (?- Nicotinamide Mononucleotide), this team of researchers was able to uncover a potential huge step forward in the battle against again.
+By treating mice with an NAD+ booster called NMN (- Nicotinamide Mononucleotide), this team of researchers was able to uncover a potentially huge step forward in the battle against again.

 It has already been established that NAD+ could be effective as an anti-aging treatment.
 It's also shown prose as a treatment for female infertility, and against the adverse effects of chemotherapy.